espeed/ptrs.io/computing/this-is-a-test.md

----
 title: 'This is a title: it contains a colon'
-author:
-- name: James Thornton
+author: James Thornton
 affiliation: Electric Speed
 tags: [nothing, nothingness]
 abstract: |
   This is the abstract.

   It consists of two paragraphs.
-...

 # Machine Learning